jonez734/ttyio4/README.md

 - [x] pick a bgcolor/color for level="debug" in echo()
 - [x] handle arrow keys (\x1b[A, etc).. maybe ftell() will work? no, sys.stdin is not seekable
 - [ ] variables
-  * not recursive
+  * recursive
   * setvariable(name, value) - set variable <name> to <value>
   * getvariable(name) - returns variables[name] if name exists, else None (which is also a valid value. only other option would be to raise an exception)
   * clearvariables() - resets the variables dict to empty
   * usage: {var:<name>} in echo()
+  * [x] wordwrap does not work right if a var has a command in it ("{green}eggs"), which needs to work for displaymenu() to be customizable.
 - [ ] getch
   * gets a single char using select/read for async
   * since ~may 2021, working to add handling of cursor keys, backspace, home, end, ctrl-u.
   * thought about trying ftell() to handle arrow keys, but sys.stdin is not seekable.
   * settled on making a loop that reads one byte at a time, setting a flag when it's an esc, and then returning a string like 'KEY_CURSORDOWN', etc
   * when handling backspace, it will not work to move the cursor left and erase to end-of-line (libreadline should be emulated).
-  * solution is to backspace, print a space, then backspace again. also update the buffer.
+  * solution is to backspace, print a space, then backspace again. also update the buffer and position
   * [ ] handle hitting esc and returning KEY_ESC while also handling cursor keys and home/end/etc?
   * home, ctrl-a
   * end, ctrl-e